ekn394/KPL-Intro-to-Linux/README.md

 ![image](https://user-images.githubusercontent.com/12129459/123854463-bd9d0d80-d8ec-11eb-9e84-71b885cce7e9.png)

-It asks for some details, I chose the name 'evan' but it doesn't need to be your real name, and I chose a memorable password.  **Don't forget this password, you will need it!**
+It asks for some details, I eventually went with the name 'evan' instead of 'me' shown in the screenshot above, but it certainly doesn't need to be your real name.
+You also have to chose a (memorable) password.  **Don't forget this password, you will need it!**

 Click Continue.